Probing anomalous Higgs couplings in $H \to Z V$ decays: Angular analysis and Observables for decays

 In this section we formalize the necessary technique to probe $HZV$ vertex.
-We start with writing down general structure of the vertex and the different helicity amplitudes for $H \to Z V$ process.
-The general Lorentz structure of the $HZV$ vertex can be written as
+We start with writing down the general structure of the vertex and the different helicity amplitudes for $H \to Z V$ decays.
+Combining all the channels, the general Lorentz and gauge invariant structure of the $HZV$ vertex can be written as

-where $a_1$, $a_2$ and $a_3$ are vertex factors, $P$ is the momentum of Higgs boson and $q_1$ and $q_2$ are momenta of $Z$ and $V$ respectively.
-In SM